-Intrinsically disordered proteins (IDPs) or proteins with disordered regions (IDRs) are by large more labile proteins (18, 19).
-Certain proteins such as IDPs and oxidized proteins were shown to undergo ubiquitin-independent proteasomal degradation including by the 20S proteasomes (20–23).
-A key question is whether and how the proteasome recognizes these substrates.
-We report here that the PSMA3 C-terminus binds multiple IDPs and propose a model whereby the 20S catalytic particle has a substrate receptor to trap certain IDPs for proteasomal degradation.
+Intrinsically disordered proteins (IDPs) or proteins with disordered regions (IDRs) are generally more labile proteins (18, 19).
+Certain proteins, such as IDPs and oxidized proteins, have been shown to undergo ubiquitin-independent proteasomal degradation, including by the 20S proteasomes (20–23).
+Key questions are whether and how the proteasome recognizes these substrates.
+This study has found that PSMA3’s C-terminus binds multiple IDPs.
+Based on this, we proposed a model whereby the 20S catalytic particle has a substrate receptor to trap certain IDPs for proteasomal degradation.

 Results